About Us

 What I really wanted, though, was a Rickenbacker in a Fireglo finish.
 So I did the logical thing, for me, and decided to build my own in shop class.
 I used birch plywood and did my best to create a semi-hollowbody replica of a Rick.
 I even tried to make my own neck-through design, complete with a home-made truss rod.
 When that didn't work out (I was only about 13 years old!), I cut it off and bolted on the neck from my Decca.
 It actually worked - sort of!

 Over the years I played bass in a few bands, though I moved around so often that it was difficult to make much progress.
-Between Jr. High and High School I attended 5 different schools!

 I recall an opportunity I had to buy an early 60s Fender Jazz bass for $150.
 But upon learning that my family was moving (again) I bought a mini bike instead.
 That bass would be worth a lot of money today!